Port Authority Officer Who Pitched In MLB Killed By Wrong-Way Driver On NJ Turnpike

 An off-duty Port Authority officer was killed in a wrong-way 9/11 crash on the New Jersey Turnpike in Hudson County, authorities said.

-Anthony Varvaro, a 37-year-old married father of four -- and former major league pitcher -- was killed in the head-on collision near Exit 14C, a short distance from the Holland Tunnel, early on Sunday, Sept.
+Anthony Varvaro, a 37-year-old married father of four -- and former major league pitcher, was killed in the head-on collision near Exit 14C in Jersey City, a short distance from the Holland Tunnel, early on Sunday, Sept.
 11, they said.

 A wrong-way driver was to blame, a source with direct knowledge of the crash told Daily Voice.